awasay905/Java-Paint-501st-Version/README.md

 # Bugs and Issues
-- Redo gets lost when you change layers
+- Redo gets lost when you change layers (fixed)
 - Some minor bugs which shouldn't effect working
 - If you find some then feel free to open issue